google/blockly-samples/codelabs/validation_and_warnings/validation_and_warnings.md

 ]);
 ```

-This definition indicates that this block has two numerical fields called `FIRST` and `LAST`, and that it outputs a list.
-Later on, we'll refine this definition to add validation to it.

-However, if you reload `index.html` and open the toolbox, you won't find the new block in it yet.
-To be able to use the new block in a workspace, the toolbox definition needs to include it.
-Find the toolbox definition in `index.js` and insert this code at the beginning of the list of available blocks, right before the one named `controls_forEach`, making sure that the `'type'` here matches the custom block's `'type'`:
+Then, to make this block available from the toolbox, find the toolbox definition in `index.js` and insert this code at the beginning of the list of available blocks, right before the one named `controls_forEach`:

 ```js
         {